 The entire experience up until this point had been surreal, but spooky hollow took things to a whole new level of eeriness.
 I’ll let the pictures speak for themselves.

-After roaming the halls of spooky hollow looking for the ghosts of miners, we returned to our rooms – we had booked into the rooms claimed to be the most haunted – and we tried to sleep.
-The sound of low voices could be heard throughout the evening but it’s hard to say whether this was merely due to thin walls and restless neighbors.
+After roaming the halls of spooky hollow looking for the ghosts of miners, we returned to our rooms – we had booked the ones claimed to be the most haunted – and we tried to sleep.
+The sound of low voices could be heard throughout the evening, but it’s hard to say whether this was merely due to thin walls and restless neighbors.

-Our investigation of the Amargosa did not yield much in the way of physical evidence of paranormal activity, however the personal experiences we had led us to conclude that the Amargosa is worth a return visit and follow-up investigation.
+Our investigation of the Amargosa didn’t yield much in the way of physical evidence of paranormal activity, however the personal experiences we had led us to conclude that the Amargosa is worth a return visit.

 Besides, it is a deeply fascinating and enigmatic place.
 Amargosa touches the soul of those who pass through.
 Perhaps it is the desolate feeling that comes from being in a harsh, alien landscape, far from the trappings of society.
 Perhaps it is the momentary peek into the life of a woman who gave up traditional society in order to create her own world of artistic expression.

 Perhaps it is the darkness of the night.

 For information the Amargosa hotel and Marta’s performance schedule, visit their website: Amargosa Opera House and Hotel